 - 2 tablespoons olive oil

-- 2 large white potatoes, peeled and diced into small cubes (about 1lb / 450 g)
+- 1 lb white potatoes large, peeled and diced into small cubes (about 2 large/ 450 g)

 - 3 tablespoons apple cider vinegar

 - 1 cube beef stock or replace with another vegetable cube for vegan version

 - 1 cube vegetable stock I like this organic brand

 - ½ teaspoon pepper

 - 1.25 litres water about 5 x 250 ml cups